ferrriii/NewRouter/README.md

 }
 $router->route('GET /user/profile', $isRequestAuthorized, $showUserProfile);
 ```
-###Prefixing Routes (grouping)
+### Prefixing Routes (grouping)
-By passing an instance of `NewRouter` as callback you can delegate all routes to that instance.
+By passing an instance of `NewRouter` as callback, you can delegate all routes to that instance.
 This is useful when prefixing/grouping routes.
 example:
 ```php
 // define a router for user APIs